bradennapier/react-grid-poc/README.md

 This is currently a research project into what a grid that works nearly identical to `VSCode`, which has implemented a great grid style for their tabs/windows.

+> To see the current API/props being used for testing, see [App.js](https://github.com/bradennapier/react-grid-poc/blob/master/src/App.js).

 ### Why not PR?

 Simply because I wasn't sure how this would be done in the first place and it was a fun challenge.
 I also use Flow over Typescript so there's the learning curve there to deal with for now.

+### Testing

+This is just an ejected `create-react-app` so... clone/fork then `yarn && yarn start`.

 ### Benefits / Changes over `react-mosaic`